lucasbagge/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am glad to introduce the new Digital Marketing team.
 We are our a new team of four with a Gro specialist, Data Scientist and our "My Captain - Dead Poets Society" Henri.
-We want to contribued to a deeper understand of the online sales though our special knowleged.
+We want to contributed to a deeper understand of the online sales though our special knowleged.